 Have the days gone when you seen your son or daughter as a little angel and instead, in their place is a little monster who hits and lashes out?
-Well, you may be surprised to know that anger and aggression, which leads to toddler hitting, is a normal part of a child’s development.
+Well, you may be surprised to know that anger and aggression, which leads to toddler hitting and aggressive toddlers is a normal part of a child’s development.

 However, this is only normal to a certain extent, it is not good if they are continuously using it and hurting other people, especially other children, or if they are using it as a means of getting attention.
 Toddler hitting is a learned behaviour and you can teach them to stop.
 It is good parenting to tell your child that it is not acceptable to hit anyone.
 Here are some ways in which you can challenge and change this behaviour.

 11 tips to help when your toddlers hits

 1. Show them other ways to express their feelings

 If your child is very little and can’t yet speak try then teach them how to show you what they need.